“Ya know what? I’m gonna be on TV some day.”

 Jordan-Paige attended Vancouver Film School’s Writing for Film, Television, and Games program from August 2019 to August 2020, and was awarded Best Networker, Hardest Working Person in Show Business, Perfect Attendance, and the Imagination Golden Bagel at graduation.

 In April of 2021, just seven months after graduating, Jordan-Paige sold her first feature film screenplay to a production company in Vancouver, BC.
-The film is set to go into production soon, and Jordan-Paige has been invited by the director to join them on set to fully take in this unforgettable experience.
+While the film unfortunately never made it to the production stage, she will regain the right to the script soon and be able to put it back out on the market.

 After the success of her 2022 short film ACES, Jordan-Paige was offered representation with CWP Entertainment Management, and officially signed with them in March.
 They represent her for writing and act as advisers for all her other creative endeavors.
 For acting, she is represented by Aligned Stars Agency.